-The Secret List – London, a guide book/travelogue to London’s independent record shops, is available to buy at the shops listed below, online sales are now sold out.
+The Secret List – London, a guide book/travelogue to London’s independent record shops, is available to buy again online, I recently found fifty copies in storage and at the shops listed below.
 The book is £10 including free postage to the UK, 96pp, 190mm x 190mm, high quality printing on heavy paper and in full colour.
 Each shop is anonymously reviewed at least twice and assessed for its stock, ‘finds’ and staff.

 The Secret List will celebrate London’s record shops and music culture ahead of Record Store Day (15th April, USA; 22nd April, UK) with ‘London Calling’ 5.30pm-midnight 6th April at Brilliant Corners, 470 Kingsland Road, E8 4AE and 8pm-midnight, 16th April in the lobby at The Ace Hotel, 20 W 29th Street, New York.